 - Anything requiring d7IIx to install itself as a system service MAY fail on some systems… This includes, but is not limited to:

 - Launching itself and other processes under the local system account.

 - Recovery for auto-start/Auto Mode while running custom apps that would normally terminate other processes, including d7IIx.exe

-While these issues below were reported but not duplicated in our testing, they appear to be resolved, and may relate to other resolved issues.
+While the issues below (from early “d7IIx” named builds) were reported but not duplicated in our testing, they appear to be resolved, and may relate to other resolved issues.

 - On some systems, may not process startup behaviors (occurring at each d7II start) nor start/end session configuration.
 (Reported from Win10 64bit, but consistent only on one PC in particular.)